 I leave the last “Interface” tab at its default settings.

-The next thing we need to modify, is your Lightroom Catalog Settings.
-You will have to do this once for each of the catalogs that you create.
+The next thing we need to modify is your Lightroom Catalog Settings.
+You will have to do this once for each catalog that you create.
 Go to Edit -> Catalog Settings to bring up the “Catalog Settings” window.
 I usually leave everything to default values in “General” and “File Handling” tabs.
 However, if you want Lightroom to render bigger previews to match your monitor resolution, pick a different value under “Standard Preview Size”.
 Note that the larger the preview size, the more space Lightroom’s cache will take on your hard drive.

 The most important tab for me here is the “Metadata” tab, where I can specify what data is written into my images by Lightroom:

 Your preferences and catalogs settings have now been modified.
 Let’s start importing your pictures!
 Fire up the photo import catalog by going to File -> Import Photos… or press CTRL+SHIFT+I on your keyboard.
-Once the import screen comes up, it will look like the following:
+Once the import screen comes up, it will look similar to the following:

-Since I standardize on the DNG format, I typically leave “Copy as DNG” selected in the top middle section.
+If you want to standardize on the DNG format, you can leave “Copy as DNG” selected in the top middle section.
 If you choose to keep the original RAW files, then pick “Copy” instead.

 The right import menu consists of several sections: File Handling, File Renaming, Apply During Import and Destination.
 Let’s take a look at the first two sections – File Handling and File Renaming:

 The “Build Smart Previews” option can be very useful for situations where you have a laptop that stores just the catalog and your actual images are stored on external storage.
-If you happen to travel and need to disconnect from your storage, keeping this option turned on will create image previews that you will be able to work on, as if you were still connected to your storage.
-Once you come back and reconnect to your external storage, all the changes will be retained.
+If you happen to travel and need to disconnect from your storage, keeping this option turned on will create image previews, so that you can see the photos and go through them for basic editing and image culling.
 If you are using a desktop PC and the storage is attached permanently, I would turn this option off.

 I always keep “Don’t Import Suspected Duplicates” turned on and I do not use Lightroom’s way to back up imported images, so I keep the last option “Make a Second Copy To” turned off.

 The File Renaming section consists of variables that are used for renaming your files.
-I always rename my files to the following format: “YYYYMMDD-Custom Text-Sequence Number.DNG”.
-The first part is the file date, for example “20140217”, which stands for February 17, 2014.
-Then a dash is followed with a custom text that I type during each import, which is then followed by an incremented sequence number.
-I like renaming my photos, because I do not like to keep photo names like “DSC_1000.DNG” that mean nothing and get duplicated over time.
-By renaming the photos, I know that I could simply take all images from all folders and put them all into a single folder without running into duplicate file names.
-I highly recommend taking the same or a similar approach and uniquely identify every image you import.
+I always rename my files to the following format: “YYYYMMDD-Custom Text-Sequence Number”.
+The first part is obviously the file date stamp.
+Then a dash is followed with a custom text that I type during each import, which is then followed by a sequence number.
+I like renaming my photos, because I do not like to keep photo names like “DSC_1000.NEF” that mean nothing and get duplicated over time.
+By renaming the photos, I know that I can copy images from different folders without running into duplicate file names.
+I highly recommend taking a similar approach and uniquely identify every image you import.

 If you have not already created a rename template, take a look at the following: